Manejo de Cuidado

 This measure allows providers to submit well-child visits from the clinic EMR/EHR system or paper records to the Alliance by the DST contractual deadline.
 This includes well visits that were completed before the member was eligible for Medi-Cal or during a gap in coverage.
 To submit, you may upload data files to the DST on the Portal del Proveedor.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Portal del Proveedor.

 - The American Academy of Pediatrics (AAP) and Bright Futures recommend annual well-care visits during childhood and adolescence.
 See the Bright Futures Periodicity Schedule for a comprehensive schedule up to 21 years of age.
-Bright Futures also offers a resource kit and guidelines for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.
+Bright Futures also offers guidelines for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.

 - Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations), as well as convert acute visits into well-visits (sports physicals).